Renaissance Revival architecture: Birth of the Neo-Renaissance

 Charles Barry introduced the Neo-Renaissance to England with his design of the Travellers Club, Pall Mall (1829–1832).
 Other early but typical, domestic examples of the Neo-Renaissance include Mentmore Towers and the Château de Ferrières, both designed in the 1850s by Joseph Paxton for members of the Rothschild banking family.
 The style is characterized by original Renaissance motifs, taken from such Quattrocento architects as Alberti.
 These motifs included rusticated masonry and quoins, windows framed by architraves and doors crowned by pediments and entablatures.
 If a building were of several floors, the uppermost floor usually had small square windows representing the minor mezzanine floor of the original Renaissance designs.
 However, the Neo-renaissance style later came to incorporate Romanesque and Baroque features not found in the original Renaissance architecture which was often more severe in its design.
 John Ruskin's panegyrics to architectural wonders of Venice and Florence in the 1850s contributed to shifting "the attention of scholars and designers, with their awareness heightened by debate and restoration work" from Late Neoclassicism and Gothic Revival to the Italian Renaissance.

 Like all architectural styles, the Neo-Renaissance did not appear overnight fully formed but evolved slowly.
 One of the first signs of its emergence was the Würzburg Women's Prison, which was erected in 1809 designed by Peter Speeth.
 It included a heavily rusticated ground floor, alleviated by one semicircular arch, with a curious Egyptian style miniature portico above, high above this were a sequence of six tall arched windows and above these just beneath the slightly projecting roof were the small windows of the upper floor.
-This building foreshadows similar effects in the work of the American architect Henry Hobson Richardson whose work in the Neo-Renaissance style was popular in the USA during the 1880s.
+This building foreshadows similar effects in the work of the American architect Henry Hobson Richardson whose work in the Neo-Renaissance style was popular in the US during the 1880s.
 Richardson's style at the end or the revival era was a severe mix of both Romanesque and Renaissance features.
 This was exemplified by his "Marshall Field Warehouse" in Chicago (completed in 1887, now demolished).
 Neo-Renaissance was adopted early in Munich, often based directly on Italian Palazzi, first appearing in the Palais Leuchtenberg (1817–21), by Leo von Klenze, then adopted as a state style under the reign of Ludwig I of Bavaria for such landmarks as the Alte Pinakothek (1826–36), the Konigbau wing of the Munich Residenz (1825–35), and the Bavarian State Library (1831–43).